Our Goal And Mission

 Today and Going Forward

 We still carry the vision of providing an advocate for every abused and neglected child in our courts.
-With more than 450 volunteers, CASA is able to accept 80-85 percent of the children in need, but more advocates are always needed.
+With more than 450 volunteers, CASA volunteer advocates represent the best interests for as many children a year as it can, but more are always needed.
 With 650-700 volunteer advocates we believe CASA could effectively provide a voice for 100 percent of the state’s children.

 Get Involved With CASA

 Become a CASA

 CASA advocates are ordinary people with an extraordinary desire to help New Hampshire’s abused and neglected children.
 Our volunteers speak on behalf of a victimized child’s best interests so she may grow up in a safe, permanent, loving home.

 Every child deserves a safe place to call home and a loving family to raise them.
 Your gift today will help CASA reach more of New Hampshire’s victimized children.
 Donate today a give an abused or neglected child a voice.
 You can help us reach every child.